Mikitasz/Infrastructure-on-AWS-using-Terraform-and-Ansible/README.md

 ## Project Description

-This project is an automated way to deploy infrastructure to Amazon Web Services (AWS) using Terraform to create resources and Ansible to configure them.
-The project uses Nginx as a load balancer and Apache as a web server.
-Create file `<name>`.tfvars in main folder.
-Add next params (But before create User in AWS using AMI, shoud have access to EC2, VPC, SG).
+This project automates the deployment of infrastructure on Amazon Web Services (AWS) using Terraform for resource creation and Ansible for configuration.
+The infrastructure includes Nginx as a load balancer and Apache as a web server.
+Prior to usage, create a file `<name>.tfvars` in the main folder and add the required parameters.
+Ensure that an AWS user with access to EC2, VPC, and SG is created using AMI.
 ## Project structure

 - **/**: Terraform file directory.